girder/django-large-image/README.md

+# Django Large Image

+Models and endpoints for working with large images in Django -- specifically geared towards geospatial tile serving.

+*DISCLAIMER:* this is a work in progress and is currently in an experimental phase.

 - [-] endpoint or method to make / unmake a Django file field into a large_image item
 - [x] endpoints for metadata (/tiles, /tiles/internal_metadata)
 - [x] endpoints for serving tiles (/tiles/zxy, /tiles/fzxy)